15 Best Crypto Loans & Best Crypto Lending Platforms

 Are crypto loans safe?

 Generally speaking, crypto loans from trusted crypto lending providers are safe.
-However, you should always do your research and carefully read your loan agreement and make sure you understand the risks involved before taking out any crypto loan.
+However, you should always do your research, carefully read your loan agreement, and make sure you understand the risks involved before taking out any crypto loan.

 How much can I borrow with a crypto loan?

 This depends on the crypto loan platform you're using and how much collateral you're putting up.
 Some crypto lending platforms will let you loan up to $1 million!